Helping restore the native landscape for over 50 years

 Native plantings can be one of the most efficient ways to merge urbanization and conservation, from promoting ecological diversity to restoring natural habitats within our communities.
 Landscaping decisions directly impact local wildlife and conservation efforts.
 By using native vegetation in landscaping, we can improve environmental conservation through:

 As such, finding the right native seed mixes to incorporate into our landscapes can be a difficult task.
 Understanding the unique challenges in integrating conservation practices is essential to successful architectural projects.
 With native vegetation and proper direction, landscape architects can turn any new development project into a conservation effort.

-As our world rapidly changes with development, it’s crucial that we incorporate conservation practices into our municipal, urban, and commercial planning.
+As our world rapidly changes with development, it is crucial that we incorporate conservation practices into our municipal, urban, and commercial planning.
 By doing so, we promote long-term conservation efforts that affect our environments and communities, bringing nature, health, and beauty into public spaces.

 While nature and urbanism are often considered to be disconnected from one another, the two have a unique intersectionality and can work alongside each other.
 Landscape architects committed to the design of the public realm combine urbanism and environments to create an interactive ecology that merges people and nature.
-By doing so they can create natural environments in developed areas that are inclusive to all peoples, regardless of backgrounds and socioeconomic status, providing safe, accessible green spaces for all people.
+By doing so, they can create natural environments in developed areas that are inclusive to all, regardless of backgrounds and socioeconomic status, providing safe, accessible green spaces for all people.